 Exit- Rob- That wraps up this episode.
-Dave, thank you for helping me today.
-Where can our listeners learn more about you?
+David, thank you for helping us today.
+Where can we learn more about you?

-Rob- Our listeners can share their thoughts with us by leaving a message on the podcast facebook page.
+Rob- You can share your thoughts with us by leaving a message on the podcast facebook page.

 Rob- I’m Rob Morse.
 We’ll be back next week with more Self-Defense Gun Stories.